lprat/spyre/README.md

  - registry scan ioc (excepted HKCU of not current user already opened by system)
  - event windows scan by yara rules
  - netstat scan ioc
+ - autorun scan ioc (from autorunsc sysinternals for windows only)
  - change order of scan (ioc->mem->evtx->fs)
+ - jsonl result by default

 ***...a simple, self-contained modular host-based IOC scanner***